Johnny328/WDN-contaminant-simultaneous/researchLog.md

+### 20160417
+* Implemnting contraints with large blowup in decision variables.

+### 20160416
+* Evidence for "minimization will not work": The test cases with [131 20] in testZoneContainment will produce higher values of the decision variable (M-dj) than from sensor distances constraints.
+They *can't* go any lower because the partitioning problem prevents prevents that.
+* Reasoning for why this formulation produces "No feasible solutions": The forcing of distances does not handle zeroes in decision variables.
+* BUG: Test case with [131 20]; Node 19 is put into source partition because wherever the break occurs from 19 to 134, there's no distinction w.r.t the objective, contraints.
+Possible solutions: Source partition only if affected.

 ### 20160414
 * Added a demand node of 81, this node lies behind a zero flow edge; doesn't affect anything.
 * Fixed yesterday's BUG.